 An “Agent Appointment Letter” may be included in an original DMF.

 If possible, the word “Agent” should be used for the legal entity (whether a company or an individual) who is authorized to act on behalf of the DMF holder.
 The word “Representative” or "Contact Person" should be used for an individual who is employed by the Agent or Holder as the contact point for FDA.

-If a company acting as an Agent changes its name, FDA recommends that the DMF holder issue a new Agent Appointment Letter.
+If a company acting as an Agent changes its name, the DMF holder should issue a new Agent Appointment Letter.

 A different agent can be appointed for different DMFs submitted by the same holder.